 The lower area of Section 342 is designated as the "Family Section".
 To ensure the enjoyment of family Guests, alcoholic beverages are not permitted in this section.

-This new ticket package allows fans to choose 10 Tuesday or Wednesday games for a discounted price, plus get a 1/2 price MillerCoors beer for each ticket in the package.
+This ticket package allows fans to choose 10 Tuesday, Wednesday or Thursday games for a discounted price, plus get a 1/2 price MillerCoors beer for each ticket in the package.
 Ticket availability is limited and may sell out.
-(Fantastic 10 replaces the Ladies Fan Club and Guys Night Out ticket packages.)

 FANTASY BROADCAST BOOTH